MiteshShah/miteshshah.github.io/_posts/linux/tutorials/2015-07-05-how-to-edit-the-hosts-file-on-linux.markdown

 **NOTE!**: If you don't know how to use VIM, You can check <a href="/linux/basics/vim-an-advance-text-editor/">VIM - An Advance Text Editor</a>
 {: .notice}

+### You Might Also Like

+1. <a href="/mac/how-to-edit-the-hosts-file-on-mac-os/">How to Edit the Hosts File on Mac OS</a>
+1. <a href="/tips-and-tricks/how-to-access-staging-website-without-editing-hosts-files-or-dns/">How to Access Staging Website Without Editing Hosts Files or DNS</a>